fabiokochem/AlgoQuest/README.md

 ## Metodology

 Basically, I will provide a simple review of how I implemented each Data Structure or how was my logic solving some famous problems related to the Data Structure being analyzed.
 So you'll find my code, accompanied by a full explanation of my logic.
-Afterward, I’ll recommend some exercises related to the topic.
-These exercises will most likely be from LeetCode.
-In which solution made by me I will let the complexity and explain why that's the complexity of my code, and if I could improve somehow.

 My biggest advice for you, if you want to excel in algorithms, is: stay active on LeetCode!
 Consistency and discipline will teach you so much, not just in coding but in life as well. :D